 This football-writing phenomenon may churn out articles at the speed of an F1 McClaren, but there is no doubt that when I go through one of his works of art, that the man knows his stuff.
-He has told me that he doesn’t actually support a team but just has an insatiable passion for the game (He will convert to Notts County, you have my word).
+He has told me that he doesn’t actually support a team but just has a passion for the game (He will convert to Notts County, you have my word).

 You can see this passion all through his writing even with his sophisticated style.
 How he is able to rave about niches that the average Joe wouldn’t bat an eye at is beyond me.
 He is eloquent and knows how to tell a story.
 Karan can simply be described as the true cornerstone of our growth as a blog and we are all extremely happy about the work he puts in.

 Indy Gill (@_indygill)

 Ah, Mr Detail.
 Football Manager genius.
 Give him the job of managing Parma and he’ll tell you everything down to what toilet paper they use within minutes of signing.